Fiction by Daša Drndić

 Translated by S.D.
 Curtis Celia Hawkesworth

 Two elderly people, Artur and Isabella, meet and have a passionate sexual encounter on New Year’s Eve.
-Details of the lives of Artur, a retired Yugoslav army captain, and Isabella, a Holocaust survivor, are revealed through police dossiers.
+Details of the lives of Artur, a retired Yugoslav army captain, and Isabella, a Holocaust survivor, are listed through police dossiers.
 As they fight loneliness and aging, they take comfort in small things: for Artur, a collection of 274 hats; for Isabella, a family of garden gnomes who live in her apartment.
 Later, we meet the ill-fated Pupi, who dreamed of becoming a sculptor but instead became a chemist and then a spy.
 As Eileen Battersby wrote, “As he stands, in the zoo, gazing at a pair of rhinos, in a city most likely present-day Belgrade, this battered Everyman feels very alone: ‘I would like to tell someone, anyone, I’d like to tell someone: I buried Mother today.’”
 Pupi sets out to correct his family’s crimes by returning silverware to its original Jewish owners through the help of an unlikely friend, a pawnbroker.

 Editions: Paperback w/ flapsEbook